zalandemeter12/zalandemeter12/README.md

 ## Hello there 🪐

 <p align='left'>
 I’m studying computer engineering BSC at <a href='https://www.bme.hu/?language=en' target=_blank>Budapest University of Technology and Economics</a>.
-Currently working as the Driverless Supervisor at <a href='https://frt.bme.hu/' target=_blank>BME Formula Racing Team</a>.
+Currently working as a Driverless Supervisor at <a href='https://frt.bme.hu/' target=_blank>BME Formula Racing Team</a>.
 Now I’m mainly focused on environment perception, object detection and anything connected to computer vision.
 </p>

 <!--